hugheylab/seeker/README.md

 ### System dependencies

-If not using the docker image, use [`seeker::installSysDeps()`](https://seeker.hugheylab.org/reference/installsysdeps) to conveniently install and configure the various programs required for `seeker` to fetch and process sequencing data.
+If not using the docker image, use [`seeker::installSysDeps()`](https://seeker.hugheylab.org/reference/installsysdeps) to conveniently install and configure the various programs required to fetch and process sequencing data.

 ## Usage